Lesson 1. Lisp

 (let ((alias1 value1) (alias2 value2) ...) body)

-where the aliases are symbols, just like before (but without the ') and the values are either literal values, or, more often, function calls.
+where the aliases are symbols (made up of letters, numbers, and/or some symbols) and the values are either literal values, or, more often, function calls.

 (let ((xs (append '(1 2 3) '(4 5 6)))) (and (listp xs) (true-listp xs)))

-In the previous example, I snuck in an extra simple operator:
+In the previous example, I snuck in an extra simple function:

 (and ...).
 It does what you'd expect from boolean algebra, and you can also use